Axway/Cloud-Automation/APIM/Helmchart/examples/azure-aks/README.md

 kubectl create secret tls apiportal-tls-secret --key="path/to/tls.key" --cert="path/to/tls.crt" -n apim
 ```

-By default, Application Gateway store all public certificate authority.
+By default, Application Gateway stores all public certificate authority.
 The root certificate must also be loaded in Azure applicationn gateway only if private.
 ```
 az network application-gateway root-cert create --gateway-name <application gateway names --name apim-root-cert --resource-group <AKS managed Resource group or resource group of the application gateway>